-Trustpower Insurance Limited has considered the potential impact of COVD-19 on its financial statements and has assessed the risk as low.
+Trustpower Insurance Limited has considered the potential impact of COVID-19 on its financial statements and has assessed the risk as low.
 The parent company, Trustpower Limited, provides essential services and continued to trade throughout all alert levels resulting in no COVID-19 impact on intercompany balances.
-All reinsurers are graded as level 3 or better and cash is held with a bank with a Standards & Poors credit rating of AA-.
-It is acknowledged that there is significant uncertainty in how COVID-19 will impact the above considerations in the future.
-This assessment is effective as at 29 July 2020 and has made use of all available information at that time.
+All reinsurers are graded as level 4 or better and cash is held with a bank with a Standards & Poors credit rating of AA-.
+There was no impact of COVID-19 in the prior year so there is a high level of certainty that the Company will not be impacted.
+This assessment is effective as at 27 July 2021 and has made use of all available information at that time.